PiRogueToolSuite/piroguetoolsuite.github.io/content/guides/g1/index.md

   - ensure reproducible analysis
   - generate comprehensive reports

+## Limitations

+Raspberry Pi devices have slower, more power-efficient processors, limited memory, and limited onboard WiFi throughput compared to conventional computers.
+These limitations can potentially affect their performance when running demanding tasks.
+Due to the limited performance of Raspberry Pi devices, we recommend using PiRogue with up to 2-3 devices simultaneously.

 ## The hardware you need
 In addition to a computer and an Internet connection, you will need, at least, a Raspberry Pi (+ its power supply), a micro SD-card and an ethernet cable.